 9.3.3.1 Format of (PV0) Management frames

 The format of a Management frame is defined in Figure 9-120 (Management frame format).
 The Frame Control, Duration, Address 1, Address 2, Address 3, and Sequence Control fields are present in all management frame subtypes.
 The maximum size of an MMPDU that is not carried in a VHT or S1G PPDU is defined in Table 9-34 (Maximum data unit sizes (in octets) and durations (in microseconds)(#1327)).
-The presence of the HT Control field is determined by the setting of the +HTC subfield of the Frame Control field (see 9.2.4.1.10 (+HTC subfield).
+The presence of the HT Control field is indicated by the +HTC subfield of the Frame Control field (see 9.2.4.1.10 (+HTC subfield).
 The maximum size of an MMPDU that is carried in one or more VHT or S1G PPDUs (in whole or in part) is the maximum MPDU size supported by the recipient or, if there is more than one recipient, the smallest of the maximum MPDU sizes supported by the recipients less the shortest Management frame MAC header and FCS.

 Editor: Please modify this sentence in 9.3.3.1 (P1017L8) as follows:

 The HT Control field is defined in 9.2.4.6 (HT Control field).
-The presence of the HT Control field is

-determined by the +HTC subfield of the Frame Control field, as specified in 9.2.4.1.10 (+HTC subfield).

 Editor: Please modify the third paragraph in 10.8 as follows: